Torsion Spring Inside Diameter Converter

 New Spring Length:

-If you currently have 1 3/4" ID springs, you can save up to 25% off by converting to 2" ID springs.
+If you currently have 1 3/4" ID springs, you can save 10% to 25% off by converting to 2" ID springs.

 There are at least four situations where it is advisable to convert from one inside diameter to another.